Spinor Bose-Einstein condensates: Topological excitations

-Point defects such as monopoles can be characterized by considering a sphere $\Sigma$ that covers the object (see Fig.~\ref{fig:homotopy3}).
-We consider a map from each point ${\bm r}$ on $\Sigma$ to a point ${\bm m}$ in the order parameter space $M$:
+and hence, the fundamental group is Abelian.
+Here, each integer of $\mathbb{Z}$ describes the number of times the loop $\ell$ encircles the unit circle on the right-hand side of Fig.~\ref{fig:homotopy1}, corresponding to the winding number, or the quantization number of mass circulation.
+In this case, the product ``$\,\cdot\,$'' simply means the addition of the winding numbers; if two singly quantized vortices coalesce, a doubly quantized vortex results.

-We classify elements of such a map by regarding as equivalent any two elements that can transform into each other in a continuous manner.
-For the case of the monopole, we consider $M$ to be a two-dimensional sphere or 2-sphere $S^2$, as shown in the right-hand side of Fig.~\ref{fig:homotopy3}.
-In this case, if the map (\ref{pi_2M}) wraps $S^2$ $n$ times, we have $\pi_2(S^2)\cong [n]$.
+Point defects such as monopoles can be characterized by considering a closed surface $\Sigma$ that covers the object (see Fig.~\ref{fig:homotopy3}).
+We consider a map from each point ${\bm r}$ on $\Sigma$ to a point ${\bm \psi}$ in the order-parameter manifold $\mani{R}$:

-Skyrmions and knots are classified by the third homotopy group.
-We assume that the order parameter becomes uniform at spatial infinity.
-Then, the three-dimensional space is compacted into a three-dimensional sphere $S^3$.
-To help envisage it, imagine a two-dimensional plane and identify all infinite points.
-Then, the two-dimensional plane is compacted into a two-dimensional sphere $S^2$.
-By considering the map from $S^3$ to the order parameter space $M$ and by identifying maps that can be continuously transformed into each other without crossing any singularity of the order parameter space as belonging to the same equivalent class, we can introduce elements of the third homotopy group $\pi_3(M)$.
+and classify elements of such a map by regarding as equivalent any two elements that can transform into each other in a continuous manner.
+For the case when $\mani{R}$ is isomorphic to a two-dimensional sphere or 2-sphere $S^2$, as shown on the right-hand side of Fig.~\ref{fig:homotopy3}, the map (\ref{pi_2M}) is classified by the number of times the image of $\Sigma$ wraps $S^2$.
+In this case, we have $\pi_2(S^2)\cong \mathbb{Z}$.
+An example of a monopole (with the winding number 1) in the spin-1 polar phase is depicted in Fig.~\ref{fig:polar_monopole} (a).